Careers: Years 7 to 13

 At Dene Magna we know the importance of giving our students access to all of the ways to go forward from Year 11.
 We ensure that students are aware of the options and the levels of further education and/or apprenticeships.
 We do this in a number of ways:-

 Year 6/7 have a day with a company called Bright Futures where they work together on team building and the transition from Primary to Secondary education.

 Year 8 students are able to visit local careers fairs — in the past, these have been held in Gloucestershire, but recently we have visited Malvern Three Counties Careers' Fair.

 Year 9 students also visited the Three Counties Careers' Fair.
 In their PHSE lessons, they explore their own skills and take a look at some of the career options they might like to take.
 Parents/carers are then given a copy of the Working it Out booklet that students used to do this.
 We also use the information from the booklets to arrange work-related learning visits to local employers or hold our own seminars on subjects such as IT or Teaching.

-Year 10 students have work experience during the first week of July.
+Year 10 students have work experience throughout the year or during the first week of July.
 Students are encouraged to find a placement that gives them a taste of a possible career path.
 Help is at hand should they be unable to decide where to go.
 We use programmes such as Career Pilot and Kudos to find out what might suit a student.